 Some time ago… I started making “Dessert Tubs.”
 I got the term “dessert” from my clever friend, Cara Carroll.
 That is what she called them and… well… I DO love dessert!

-When students have finished an activity, they simply go and grab their “dessert tub.”
-When I used these, it cut down on the visiting and gypsy-like movements in my classroom.
+When students have finished an activity during literacy centers or anytime throughout the day, they simply go and grab a “dessert tub.”
+These were a great way to cut down on the visiting and gypsy-like movements in my classroom.
 And of course, my students ALWAYS had the option to read a book at their desk instead.
+It was important however, students understood that dessert tubs were only to be accessed when they had done their best work on the assigned task.
+I have had great success using dessert tubs in my classroom and have a few ideas to share with you.

 What goes in the tub?

 There are a variety of activities that can be used in dessert tubs.
-For my tubs, I had 3 guidelines:
+For my tubs, I had 3 guidelines for my early finisher tasks:

-- I wanted the activities to be “paperless” meaning… no paper product.
+- I wanted the activities to be “paperless” meaning… no paper activity sheet.
 Students may only be at these tasks for a few minutes.
 I didn’t want MORE paper in my life… save the TREES!

-- I wanted the tasks to be meaningful practice.
+- I wanted the activities to provide meaningful work in a fun way.

 Number and Letter Formation